-The charts and graphs below illustrate the positive economic cycle we experienced in the prior years.
-Over the 2017-2022 time span, we continued to see healthy amounts of development and building within the City which accounts for much of the revenue increases.
-Other factors include the increase in population which increases our proportionate share of state revenues and in-creases in assessed value which increase property taxes assessed and collected.
+The charts and graphs below illustrate the positive economic cycle we are currently experiencing.
+We continued to see healthy amounts of development and building within the City which accounts for much of the revenue increases.
+Other factors include the increase in population which increases our proportionate share of state revenues and increases in assessed value which increase property taxes assessed and collected.
 Projections going forward are unclear but less optimistic as a pending recession seems to be a strong possibility.